 Leadership can be defined as the ability to lead or guide other people, teams, or organizations.
-Being able to best manage and control a group of individuals is necessary for political leaders, environmentalists, and executives building their career and developing strategies and plans for their group or company to follow.
+Being able to best manage and control a group of individuals is necessary for political leaders, environmentalists, and executives who are building their career and developing strategies and plans for their group or company to follow.

 The Top Skills That Build Leadership

 In the workplace, some of the most important leadership skills include communication, creativity, motivation, feedback, and positivity.
 Effective leadership comes down to excellent communication.
 Great leaders not only transmit information, but they also connect with others and inspire them.
-In the good and bad times, good leaders share messages clearly, consistently, and openly.
-Whether through words or actions, it’s critical for leaders to communicate in a way that builds trusts and shows who you are.
+In good and bad times, leaders share messages clearly, consistently, and openly.
+Whether through words or actions, it’s critical for leaders to communicate in a way that builds trust and shows who you are.

 Anyone committed to being a leader can accomplish the title.
 However, it takes something else to be more than ordinary, and that’s creativity.
 Creativity means being a self-starter and encouraging others to get in on the project at hand.
 Being imaginative and coming up with new ideas is also key.
 It’s hard to be a leader with unique thoughts that are different from others, but that’s exactly what separates true leaders from the rest.
 Listening to your intuition, getting things done, and going above and beyond will develop that creative genius inside of you.

 How Leaders Stay Motivated